rwblokzijl/Msc-thesis-EuroToken/thesis.md

 # Problem description

-Can we create a digital currency that mimics the properties of Central Bank backed cash?
-This is one of the questions that keeps the ECB busy.

-## Double-spending prevention vs Scalability
+Over last century the world of finance has had to cope with significant paradigm shifts.
+Currencies traditionally started as a bottom up distributed system based on some commodity of value.
+While currencies like this seem to need no institution backing them, the fact of their physical nature makes physical projection an unfortunate necessity.
+This naturally leads to institutions that centralise some authority in order to protect the assets.
+This age old problem is mirrored in the digitally accounted financial system of today.

+Our financial institutions are regulated by governments, yet the control of access rests in the hands of private corporations amidst the growing interconnectedness of the world.
+Since the digital revolution, attempts to digitalise money have seen only limited success.
+With private banks at the heart of the financial system, all innovation has depended on, and thus been limited to, the current gatekeepers of the financial world.

+In order to rectify the offset in the balance of power and to promote productive financial innovation, a new open medium of exchange is required.
+Such a currency needs to be digitally efficient, transparent, accountable, and be fit for global transacting in the 21st century.
+In this chapter we explore the challenges in the creation of such a currency and specify the requirements for such a payment system.

+## The lack of modern digital payment solutions

-The search for a safe digital money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
+The search for reliable, digital, money can be traced back as far as David Chaum in 1983 when he first released his paper on Blind Signatures for Untraceable Payments [@Chaum1983blind].
 In this paper Chaum does not specify a design for a decentralized currency, but a mechanism for preserving user privacy against third parties in digital transactions.
 Since then many implementations have been attempted, including eCash [@1993offlineCash] [@ChaumEcommerce].
-However, in its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].
+However, the financial institutions has their sights set on another form of digital solutions, Credit Cards.
+In its competition with Credit Cards, eCash went bankrupt in 1998 [@eCash1998:online].
+Perhaps eCash was ahead of its time.

-In 2008, Satoshi Nakamoto publised the design for Bitcoin.
-Bitcoin was the first digital curren removes third parties out of the equation by maint

-Since then, various attempts to create new digital currencies haev

-David Chaum
-since chaum in 1983

-[@Bitcoin:whitepaper] pow
-[@Ethereum:whitepaper]

-The approximated global knowledge of single blockchain networks like Ethereum [@Ethereum:whitepaper] and Bitcoin [@Bitcoin:whitepaper] lead to limited transactions per second and

-image tps ethereum

-[@chaum2021]

-[@Nano:whitepaper]

-In order to create a fully functional system of accounting thea

-How to prevent double spending:

-- How banks solved it
-    * How its not transparent nor open
-- How Bitcoin solved it
-    * How blockchain is not scalable
-- How Iota solved it
-    * How the block-DAG might work well
-- How Nano solves it
-    * How the block-lattice is great but still requires centralised nodes

-## The price stability problem

-- How stablecoins work
-- Why the euro is stable
-- Why bitcoin is not
+Regardless, the adoption of credit cards as the predominant method of online payment lead to a steep rise in credit card fraud [@CreditFraud].
+Along with theft of social security numbers, theft of credit card numbers is the predominant form of identify theft.
+While we leave the issue of a digital identity out of scope, the inadequacy of the credit card system at protecting users has been proven again and again.

+In response to the lack of good payment solutions from banks themselves many alternative payment systems have been developed, direct consumer to merchant payment systems like PayPal [@PayPal], Venmo [@Venmo] and Skrill [@Skrill:online] have emerged to fill the gap.
+These services are working hard to integrate their solutions with traditional banks in order to make the process as seamless as possible.
+However, since integration has to be done for every bank individually, users are often stuck with these services as an additional bank account, that they maintain only for their payment capabilities.
+These services then lead to a similar problem as private banking: the tight coupling between a user and their banking/payment provider.

+This problem of tight coupling has been approached from many different angles, perhaps the most famous of which is Bitcoin[@Bitcoin:whitepaper].
+While criticising a number of issues that lie at the heart of value accounting in our current system, the Bitcoin white paper proposed a digital currency infrastructure that would completely move the very core of accounting to distributed, standardized and open system.
+While the crypto-currency is extremely popular as an investment, any significant payment volumes have yet to be demonstrated.
+With transaction fees at around 59 dollars [@BitcoinTransactionFees] around April 21 2021, Bitcoin is not likely to become a direct consumer facing payment method.

+Other solutions to the tight coupling problem have been successful on national levels.
+In the Netherlands the iDEAL system has succeeded in integrating most dutch banks under a single online payments banner.
+In Norway a similar product called Vipps exists that integrates all Norwegian banks into a single payments app that enables users to transparently send money.
+Similar systems exist in many European countries [@EMPSA:online].
+However, the problem with these solutions is the lack of cross border payments.

+The European Union is actively trying to integrate their financial system across borders.
+With payment-integration initiatives like SEPA, PSD2 and the European Payments Council, the EU is slowly moving towards a better integrated euro zone, however much work is left to be done.
+With this research we aim to provide a payment solution that works across the entire EU, presents a standardized payment processing back-end that opens the door to innovation in all areas.

 ## Requirements for a digital euro by the ECB